 - The pump is running too far right on the pump curve

 - Blockage in the pipe on the suction side

 - Clogged filters or strainers

-To prevent this type of cavitation, the Net Positive Suction Head available (NPSHa) in the system must be higher than the required NPSH of the pump.
-This problem is typical for suction cavitation and therefore this type of cavitation is also called inadequate NPSHa cavitation.
+To prevent this type of cavitation, the Net Positive Suction Head Available (NPSHa) in the system must be higher than the required NPSH of the pump.
+This problem is typical for suction cavitation, and therefore this type of cavitation is also called inadequate NPSHa cavitation.

-Besides the change of the pump, problems with suction cavitation can be also solved by:
+Besides the change of the pump, problems with suction cavitation can also be solved by:

 - Lowering the temperature